TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffApi.rst

 methods to retrieve a localized label. :php:`sL()` loads a language file if needed first, and then returns a label from it (using a string with the :php:`LLL:EXT:...` syntax as argument).

-Extbase class :php:`\TYPO3\CMS\Extbase\Utility\LocalizationUtility` is essentially a convenience wrapper around the :php:`\TYPO3\CMS\Core\Localization\LanguageService` class, whose :php:`translate()` method also takes an array as argument and runs PHP's :php:`vsprintf()` on the localized string.
-However, in the future it is expected this Extbase specific class will melt down and somehow merged into the Core API classes to get rid of this duplication.
+`Extbase`:pn: class :php:`\TYPO3\CMS\Extbase\Utility\LocalizationUtility` is essentially a
+convenience wrapper around the :php:`\TYPO3\CMS\Core\Localization\LanguageService` class, whose :php:`translate()` method also takes an array as argument and runs PHP's :php:`vsprintf()` on the localized string.
+However, in the future it is expected this `Extbase`:pn: specific class will melt down and somehow merged into the `Core`:pn: API classes to get rid of this duplication.